MalignantCarp/obsidian-word-statistics/README.md

 ### Pasting over copy
 When content is pasted on top of other content, only the difference in word counts is noticed by the system.
 I'm not sure if there is a way to detect that content was replaced in a paste event, so I caution against the use of paste to add to a document.
 Also note this would ideally be considered imported text, but that support is not yet implemented.

+### Undo/Redo
+Careful of using undo/redo, as this will be counted as though you had simply done whatever change you are making.
+This could include adding a swath of text if you just deleted it, etc.

 ## Features
 - [x] Basic word counting
 - [x] Custom status bar for word counts